PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 24. Subpoena and Contempt Power

-25. Failure or Refusal of a Party to Proceed; Prima Facie Hearing
+25. Failure or Refusal of a Party to Proceed; Prima Facie Hearing; Defaults not Authorized

 26. Adjournments